What to plant in February — the best flowers, fruit and vegetables to sow this month

 February is absolutely the time to fill your garden with summer bulbs, especially if you want them to bloom when the sun starts shining.

-'Lily bulbs can be planted anytime up to spring so you still have time now to get these in the ground,' says Morris.
+'Lily bulbs can be planted anytime up to spring, so you still have time to get them in the ground,' says Morris.

 Christopher adds that begonias and agapanthus are also excellent summer bulbs to grow in February.